brucellino/hashiatho.me/_posts/2023-11-29-github-runners-on-demand.md

 ### Reducing rework

-Taken individually, this may seem like sterile navel gazing, but if we can keep the design, code and docs in a single place, and communicate effectively to the target audience, I have a suspicion that this will help significantly in getting things done right the first time, without resorting to interminable meetings and begrudging rework.
+Taken individually, this may seem like sterile navel gazing, but if we can keep the design, code and docs in a single place, and communicate effectively to the target audience, I have a suspicion that this will help significantly in getting things done right the first time, without resorting to interminable meetings and begrudging rework

 ## References and Footnotes